bemurphy/spec_run_queue/README.markdown

 NOTIFIERS
 =========

-Notifiers must provide at least one instane method, <tt>notify</tt>, which processes the output from the spec run.
+Notifiers must provide at least one instance method, <tt>notify</tt>, which processes the output from the spec run.
 Currently, there are two runners, Stdout, and Growl.
 Stdout prints the results from the run to the terminal window, while growl sends a brief pass/fail summary to growl.

 USAGE